 Causes of Brain Cancer

-- Ionization Radiation – High doses of rays that cause cell damage leading to a brain tumor
+- Ionization Radiation – High doses of rays that cause cell damage.

-- Family History – Certain genetic syndromes can put you at a higher risk of brain tumors
+- Family History – Certain genetic syndromes are at higher risk of brain tumours.

 - Long term smoking